holepunchto/iambus/README.md

 Note the missing "Hello world" message for ConsumerB.

-Setting `subscriber.replay` to `false` stops the buffer and causes the next subscription to consume the buffer:
+Setting `subscriber.replay` to `false` stops the buffering of messages and causes the next subscription to consume the buffer:

 ```js
 import Iambus from 'iambus'